viamrobotics/docs/docs/getting-started/app-usage.md

 To invite another user to your organization, type their email address into the field in **ORG SETTINGS** and click **INVITE**.

 {{< figure src="../img/app-usage/invite-user.png" width="400px" alt="Screenshot of the user email address invitation field on the Organization settings page." title="The User Invitation Email Address Field." >}}

-You can delete organizations that are *empty of locations* in the **ORG SETTINGS** page.
+From the **ORG SETTINGS** page, you can delete any organization that has no locations.
-If your organization contains any locations, you must delete them before you can delete the organization.
+If organization to delete contains any locations, you must delete them before you can delete the organization.

-Click the name of an organization to go to the list of its locations.
+Click an organization name to navigate to its list of locations.

 ## Managing locations and sub-locations